formstate/formstate/docs/README.md

 > [Powered by your github ⭐s](https://github.com/formstate/formstate/stargazers).

 Note that the API is quite simple and consists of `Validator`, `FieldState` and `FormState`.
-It is written in TypeScript and designed for TypeSafety.
+It is written in TypeScript and designed for TypeSafety 🌹.

 ![](https://raw.githubusercontent.com/formstate/formstate/master/docs/images/autocomplete.gif)